 UV exposure unit—UVA fluorescent light-soaking (4' x 8' test plane)

-BMA Environmental chambers (2)—Temperature-humidity cycling; electrical module biasing during cycling; 31 cu. ft. and 80 cu. ft.
+Environmental chambers (5)—Temperature-humidity cycling; electrical module biasing during cycling; range of sizes and temperature ranges.

 Failure Analysis (OTF)

-This laboratory contains additional testing and evaluation equipment; for more information, contact Nick Bosco.
+This laboratory contains additional testing and evaluation equipment.

 Module leakage current testing—'Hi-pot' testing; modules tested either dry or immersed in wetting solution while high voltage is applied.